mxmxmx888/mata_seg1/README.md

-# Team MATA Small Group project
+# Team Rose-4 Small Group project

 ## Team members
 The members of the team are: